Tokyo's Best

 21_21 DESIGN SIGHT | Roppongi

 Built by legendary architect Tadao Ando, 21_21 DESIGN SIGHT should be on the must-visit list of any design, architecture and photography lover.
-Having recently housed a marvelously designed exhibition on 20th century photographer William Klein, the space has also exhbited work on Frank Gehry, audio architecture and works by designer Issey Miyake.
+On the inside, the galleries host regular exhibitions usually themed around architecture, design or photography, with shows having featured legendary photographer William Klein, architect Frank Gehry and works by designer Issey Miyake.
 In addition to its exhibitions, 21_21 DESIGN SIGHT also hosts talks, workshops and more, with the aim of giving the audience a more multidirectional experience of design.

 Tip: When you are in the area, don’t forget to also stop by the nearby Suntory Museum of Art inside Tokyo Midtown, for inspiration from Japan’s old masters.